bryanberger/ga-contrast-checker/README.md

 npm start
 ```

-Check the root folder for the `contrast.html` file and open it.
+Check the `bin` folder for the `contrast.html` file and open it.
 There is also a json and csv file in there as well.